emmahewson/mp1_batala_bangor/README.md

 #### **Wireframes**

-I decided to create a fully designed site in Figma before moving on to coding.
+I decided to create a fully designed site in [Figma](https://www.figma.com/) before moving on to coding.
 This allowed me to develop the structure, skeleton and layout as well as developing the style and look of the site.
-As this was my first web development project I wanted to have all major design decisions in place including the colours, fonts, spacing, proportions, which images I would use etc so that I could focus on the coding later on.
+As this was my first web development project I wanted to have all major creative design decisions in place including the colours, fonts, spacing, proportions, which images I would use etc so that I could focus on the technical coding later on.

 <details><summary>Home</summary>
 <img src="assets/images/readme/wireframes-home.png">